 Blog article

-The Finder API starts with a real name and public company domain, then resolves toward the organization's actual work identity pattern.
+The email Finder API starts with a real name and public company domain, then resolves toward the organization's actual work identity pattern.

 Hook